Photoemission from the gas phase using soft x-ray fs pulses: An investigation of the space-charge effects: Experimental

 In order to study the space-charge effect on the electron spectrum, the pulse intensity at the sample position was adjusted using a 2.6~m-long gas-attenuator chamber filled with N$_2$ gas at a pressure varying between 1 and 90~Pa.
 Accordingly, the pulse intensity $I$ of the attenuated beam was ranged between approximately 1$\cdot 10^7$ and 5$\cdot10^{12}$ photons/pulse at the sample position.
 The target sample for the present study was trifluoroiodomethane (CF$_3$I) molecules fed into the main chamber via a gas cell.
 The pressure in the experimental chamber (outside the gas cell) was maintained at about 1.3$\cdot10^{-3}$~Pa, corresponding to an estimated pressure of 1.26~Pa inside the gas cell.
-The gas cell was at room temperature during the experiment hence the density of CF$_3$I in the gas cell was $\rho$=3.0$\cdot 10^{14}$ molecules/cm$^3$.
+The gas cell was at room temperature during the experiment, hence the density of CF$_3$I in the gas cell was $\rho$=3.0$\cdot 10^{14}$ molecules/cm$^3$.
 The pulse intensity $I$ can be considered as constant along the length of the gas cell.
 In fact, the attenuation length of the radiation in the gas cell is given by

 where $\mu$ is the absorption coefficient and $\sigma_M$ is the absorption cross section of a CF$_3$I molecule for $h\nu$=95~eV photons.
 From the tabulated total atomic photoionization cross sections for C, F, and I \cite{Yeh_85}, an approximated absorption cross section $\sigma_M$=19.1~Mb can be estimated.
 This results in an attenuation length $\lambda$=1.7~m which is much greater than the 10~mm length of the gas cell.
-All the spectra were recorded operating the photoelectron analyzer in sweep mode, using a pass energy of 50~eV and an entrance slit width of 1.5~mm, resulting in a nominal analyzer energy resolution (full width at half maximum, FWHM) of 190~meV and a total instrumental energy resolution (including photon band pass) of about 1.44~eV.
-The typical acquisition time for one spectrum was 15~minutes.